mgargard/mgargard-researchers/Readme.md

 ## Rel attribute values

-'homepage'
+1. `homepage`
 Applied to an A tag.
 A reference to the application homepage/starting URI.

+1. `all researchers`
-a rel="all researchers" is used on links for the list-researchers page which points to all researchers resource
+Applied to an A tag. used on links for the list-researchers page which points to all researchers resource

-a rel="reseacher" is used on links that point to an individual researcher resource
+1. a rel="reseacher" is used on links that point to an individual researcher resource

 a rel="all pubblications" is used on links for the list-publications page which points to all researchers resource